sapphiredev/website/docs/Guide/CLI/custom-templates.md

 :::note

-If you are using json, you will get intellisense, because of our $schema
+If you are using JSON, you will get intellisense because of our JSON schema.

 :::